This is wrong on several different levels . . . and yet so very right.

 Watson and I Hobbited today.
 This is not a euphemism.

 There’s a lot that has already been said, but that’s certainly never stopped me before.
 Spoilers might, but seriously, if I can spoil this movie for you, then you really do need to ask the nearest librarian for a copy of the book before the second installment.
-So if you’re really worried, bookmark this for later, though I’ll try not to be too specific.
+If you’re really worried, bookmark this for later, though I’ll try not to be too specific.

 I can be specific in this: I enjoyed it.
 A lot.